NeoBlizzard-verbose/Lenovo-G570-Hackintosh/README.md

 Tested on High Sierra, Mojave (preferred) and Catalina (the latter two with dosdude1's patched installers)

-Logs and data used for debugging can be found here! <!-- to-do: hyperlink the Debug folder -->
+Logs and data used for debugging can be found [here!](https://github.com/NeoBlizzard-verbose/Lenovo-G570-Hackintosh/tree/main/Debug)

 Wanna go on an adventure?
 [Big Sur](https://codeberg.org/satan/HackintoshNext-G570)